jangler/pokecrystal/fate-readme.txt

 - Upon reaching every tenth level, a Pokémon evolves into another random species.
 Evolution cannot be canceled.
+- Experience gains are adjusted by 10% per level difference between the fainting Pokémon and the Pokémon gaining experience.
+A KO on a Pokémon 10 levels below yours yields no experience; a KO on a Pokémon 10 levels above yours yields double experience.
-- All species level up at the same rate, which is faster than usual at low levels and slower than usual at high levels.
+- All species level up at the same rate.

 Healing
 -------